Seoul in Spring vs Fall — I've done both.

 My husband and I have walked this city in two completely different lights.
 Neither trip disappointed.
 But they felt like two different cities — and knowing that might just change when you book your flight.

-One thing I’ll say upfront: Seoul is a city made for walking.
+Seoul is a city made for walking.
 And whether it’s spring or fall, that’s exactly what you’ll want to do — just wander, look up, slow down.

+Spring in Seoul is one of those things that sounds beautiful in photos — and then somehow still manages to exceed your expectations in person.
+Yeouido, Seokchon Lake, Seoul Forest, and Hapjeong were the most memorable spots for us.
+So many trees.
 But here’s what I didn’t expect: it’s not just cherry blossoms.
 That’s the headline, but Seoul in spring is really a continuous flower show.
 Tulips.
 Azaleas.
 Wherever you walk, there is some sort of flower.
 I found myself stopping constantly just to look.

-And here is something people don’t talk about enough — when the blossoms start to fall, it’s just as beautiful as when they’re in full bloom.
+Here is something people don’t talk about enough — when the blossoms start to fall, it’s just as beautiful as when they’re in full bloom.
 Petals drifting down, catching on everything, covering the ground beneath your feet.
 That moment in itself is worth the trip.

 Something else that caught me off guard: spring Seoul does not sleep early.
 Even at 9pm, the streets are full of people — families, couples, everyone out soaking up the season.
 There is this energy in the air that makes you want to keep walking long after you thought you’d head back.